Async-Hub/Orleans.Security/README.md

 # Authorization library for Microsoft Orleans 2.0

-Authorization functionality provided by this library for Microsoft Orleans is mainly the same ASP.NET Core 2.x authorization.
+The set of security packages for Microsoft Orleans 2.0 provide the ability to use the same authorization functionality which is used in ASP.NET Core 2.0.
+It allows sharing SSO (Single Sign-On) server like IdentityServer4 with Orleans grain and any ASP.NET Core 2.2 application.
 Please [see documentation](http://orlsec.asynchub.org/) for additional info.